42henry/herb-engine-C-3D/README.md

  - transparent water blocks that don't have collisions

 Known issues:
- - collision issues when passing chunk borders
 - rendering issues when some points of a square have negative z values

 Performance:
  - from profiling I can see that the fill square function accounts for nearly half the total program instructions